dhutapratama/docs/helpers.md

 <a name="lottery"></a>
 ### Lottery

-Laravel's lottery class may be used to execute callbacks based on a set of given odds.
+Lets's lottery class may be used to execute callbacks based on a set of given odds.
 This can be particularly useful when you only want to execute code for a percentage of your incoming requests:

     use Illuminate\Support\Lottery;